Slicer/ITK/README.md

 3. Cherry-pick the Slicer specific commits from last branch.
 Resolve conflict as needed.

-4. To **test the changes**, locally rebuild ITK, VTK, CTK and Slicer.
+4. To **test the changes**, locally rebuild ITK, SlicerExecutionModel, SimpleITK, CTK and Slicer.

 5. Publish the branch. (directly in this repo if you have push rights, or on a fork)